 Following are the seller’s obligations under EXW Ex Works:

-- Keep the goods ready with invoice and documentation.
+- Keep the goods ready with invoices and documentation.

 - Keep the goods ready for pick up at the set place and on the set date.